HinTak/RaspberryPi-Dev/Customizing-Berryboot.md

 ## Capture logs while building Berryboot

-Appending `2>&1 | tee berryboot-build-log` to the berryboot build command, means capturing the output to a file while still displaying it on screen:
+Appending `2>&1 | tee berryboot-build-log` to the berryboot build command, to capture the output to a file while still displaying it on screen:

 ```
 ./build-berryboot.sh device_pi0123 2>&1 | tee berryboot-build-log
 ./build-berryboot.sh device_pi64   2>&1 | tee berryboot-build-log
 ```

-## Adding out-of-tree kernel driver modules
+## Adding out-of-tree kernel driver modules to Berryboot

 Berryboot builds a whole lots of tools (including a cross-compiler), then use those tools to cross-compile the linux kernel.
-We don't need to worry about the details, as it is all already done.
-We are only interested to build our out-of-tree kernel modules "the same way".
+We don't need to worry about the details, as it is all neatly done by the nice berryboot and buildroot developers.
+We are only interested in building our out-of-tree kernel modules "the same way".
 To do this, examine how the kernel is built, by `grep DEPMOD= berryboot-build-log` (this looks for the kernel module dependency tool being re-defined for cross-compilation).

-There are three nearly identical lines, differing by the ends:
+There are three nearly identical lines, differing by the endings:

 ```
 ...
 Image